Cacti is a round-robin database (RRD) tool that helps create graphs from

 database information and is available on multiple Linux distributions.

 Cacti contains an input validation error in the config_settings.php

 script which allows an attacker to include arbitrary PHP code from

 remote sites.
 This in effect allows arbitrary code execution with the

 privileges of the web server.
 The vulnerability specifically exists due

 to the script trusting a user supplied include_path variable.
 The

 following example demonstrates how this might be exploited:

-executed on the vulnerable server.
+included and executed on the vulnerable server with the privileges of

 Successful exploitation of this vulnerability allows a remote attacker